davidasiegel/Nate_Silver_Presidential_Elections/README.md

 ## I'll walk you through the python notebook:

 To see the results, click on "election_nate_silver.ipynb".
 It's a python notebook with code and graphs, made very quickly without much editing.
+It might take a couple seconds to load but it should be visible on any computer.

 At the top, I load the data, downloaded from here: https://github.com/fivethirtyeight/checking-our-work-data.
 I decided to only look at the 2018 election between Trump and Hilary.
 And because Trump and Hilary's results were anticorrelated, I decided to look only at Trump's predicted win probability.
 At the bottom of the file I looked at both.